I want to be a vet

 To train to be a veterinary surgeon you will need to go to university and take a veterinary degree.

 The universities in the UK offering veterinary degrees approved by the RCVS are Bristol, Cambridge, Edinburgh, Glasgow, Liverpool, London (the Royal Veterinary College), Nottingham and Surrey.

-Harper and Keele Veterinary School has also recently opened.
-The school’s veterinary degree is not currently approved, however, the school and the RCVS are working closely together to ensure that the new degree meets RCVS requirements and that graduates will be eligible for registration.
-The RCVS plans to undertake a visit in 2023, when the first cohort of students have reached their third year, and again in 2025, just before the first cohort finishes.
-At this time a decision will be made as to whether or not the degree is granted RCVS approval.
+Harper and Keele Veterinary School has also recently opened, and the University of Central Lancashire will also be taking veterinary students from September 2023.
+These schools' veterinary degrees are not currently approved, however, the schools and the RCVS are working closely together to ensure that the new degree meets RCVS requirements and that graduates will be eligible for registration.

 The degree courses are five years in length (six years at some schools).